Pre-Ballet Program

 Competition Teams

-Our Competition teams are designed for dedicated students who would like to further develop their hip hop performance and technique by taking part in regional dance competitions.
+Our Competition teams are designed for dedicated students who would like to further develop their hip hop or jazz performance and technique by taking part in regional dance competitions.
 Competition Teams are by audition only and have a set of required classes in order to participate.

-- Mini Hip Hop Team
+- Hip Hop Competition Team

-- Junior Hip Hop Team
+- Weekly Hip Hop Competition Team Class

 Dream Studio Veritas Dance Company